tjibbestelwagen/Pbcfb_project/README.txt

 alldata.txt is the file pulled form the original database by making a query in MS ACCESS

-nppsd.zip contains the files as retrieved from http://alaska.usgs.gov/products/data.php?dataid=1
+nppsd.zip contains the files as retrieved from http://alaska.usgs.gov/products/data.php?dataid=1 REMOVED FROM GITHUB DUE TO FILESIZELIMIT

 Kenaimap.pdf is an empty map of the kenai peninsula made with R marmasp.